minimalist project management architect

 2013

-Well, you can see here that I do a lot of things that are not-for-profit, such as contributing to the standards.
-The main reason I can do those things and still keep a roof above my head is the eLearning courses I've built :)
+Well, you can see here that I do a lot of things that are not for profit, such as contributing to standards.
+The main reason I can do these things and still keep a roof over my head is the eLearning courses we make :)

-Our company, Management Plaza, is known as a boutique elearning course provider, and we really like to keep it that way.
-Instead of trying to publish as many courses as possible, we take our time and build something that can really help the audience.
-That makes it very expensive for us (e.g., it took me 6 months to build my PMP® course), but the audience seems to appreciate it.
-Quality always trumps quantity.
+Our company, Management Plaza, is known as a boutique elearning course provider, and we really like to keep it that way: Instead of trying to publish as many courses as possible, we take our time and build something that can really help the audience.
+This makes it very expensive for us (e.g., it took us 6 months to build our PMP® course), but the audience seems to appreciate it.

-Here are the courses, sorted from new to old (which shows you how we've improved our development process, and how I lost weight as I traveled back in time):
+Here are the courses, sorted from new to old (which shows you how we've improved our development process, and how I lost weight while traveling back in time):

-We have a quite unique approach: The first 30% of each course is free because we are really that confident about the quality of our work :)
+We have a quite unique approach: The first 30% of each course is free because we really believe in the quality of our work :)

-I've written a few email-based introductory courses about project topics because I thought it would be a great solution for busy people: You only need to spend a couple of minutes per day (e.g., your otherwise wasted time traveling to work or back home), and after a few weeks, you'll have an overall understanding of a topic.
-Based on the feedback I've received, the idea seems to be working :)
+I've written a few email-based introductory courses on project topics because I thought it would be a great solution for busy people: You only have to spend a few minutes a day, and after a few weeks, you'll have a general understanding of a topic.
+Based on the feedback I've received, the idea seems to work :)

 These are the current courses:

-If you like this type of story, you can find a lot of them in the Interactive Fiction Archive; although, they're not about Scrum or project management.
+If you like this kind of story, you can find many of them in the Interactive Fiction Archive.
+Don't expect to find stories about project management there, though!

 I have a bachelor's degree in civil engineering and a master's in philosophy of science.
-The first one was more or less accidental (i.e., I can't say that I have any form of interest in it) which is why I started working in the project management field instead.
-The second one, philosophy, has always been one of my main personal interests.
+Civil engineering was more or less interesting to me, but I didn't love it, which is why I switched to working in the project management field instead.
+Philosophy, on the other hand, has always been one of my main personal interests.

-I have a few certificates related to my work, including the following:
+I have a few certificates related to my work, including the following.
+Since I became involved in standards, I've stopped getting new certificates.

-I am passionate about a lot of things!
-The most important one is photography.
+I am passionate about many things!
+The most important is probably photography.
 In fact, the first book I wrote was about photography, and its success was the reason publishers became interested in working with me.
-I took this as an opportunity to write books related to my work.
-While photography has never been a profession for me, I've spent a lot of time on it, and besides personal satisfaction, I've also had a few achievements: I've had a few solo exhibitions, and my works have been selected in a couple of photography biennials.
+I took that as an opportunity to write books related to my work.
+While photography has never been a career for me, I've spent a lot of time doing it, and besides personal satisfaction, I've had a few achievements: I've had a few solo exhibitions, and my works have been selected for a few photography biennials.
 Curious?
 Here's my online photo gallery.

 I used to build abstract sculptures many years ago.
-It's not easy to do so without having a workshop, and that's why I gradually replaced the interest with photography – although I still sometimes do it, and I sometimes even combine my familiarity with building things with other domains, such as my interest in mechanical keyboards.
+It's not easy to do that without a workshop, so I gradually replaced that with photography – although I still do it sometimes, and I sometimes even combine my familiarity with building things with other domains, such as my interest in mechanical keyboards.
 The result is a small collection of keyboards I've built for myself.

-If you've read the content of this page (Do people still read?!), you can guess that I have a serious interest in philosophy and logic.
-This interest has shifted from pure/general forms of it into practical aspects that I can inject into my other works; e.g., critical thinking.
-Many people find it a bit annoying, which means that it's working!
+If you've read the contents of this page (do people still read?!), you can guess that I have a serious interest in philosophy and logic.
+This interest has shifted from pure/general forms of it to practical aspects that I can inject into my other works; e.g., critical thinking.
+Many people find it a bit annoying, which means it's working!

-In the early days of the Internet, just after the BBS era, I had an active blog featuring my short writings about society, people, etc. It was, like most other things in those days, pseudonymous.
-I stopped writing there when the paradigm shifted from that early form into the meaningless social media of the current day.
-To fill its void, I write short stories, and I've been working on my first novella for a while now.
+In the early days of the Internet, just after the BBS era, I had an active blog with my short writings about society, people, etc. It was, like most online things in those days, pseudonymous.
+I stopped writing there when the paradigm shifted from that early form to the meaningless social media of today.
+To fill the void, I sometimes write short stories, and I've been working on my first novella for a while now.
 It's a science fiction story that imagines a time when some of our current natural behaviors and beliefs are no longer natural.
-I've also started writing articles here.
+I also write articles here; take a look!

-I started using computers and simple programming when I was 7, and I still consider myself a computer enthusiast.
-I love Linux and the open-source concept.
-I'm concerned about privacy and human rights, and I try to create awareness whenever possible.
+I started using computers and simple programming when I was 10, and I still consider myself a computer enthusiast.
+I love Linux and the open source concept.
+I'm concerned about privacy and human rights and try to raise awareness whenever possible.
 I sometimes write programs too; for example, h-m-m (Hackers Mind Map).

-I'm more or less active on LinkedIn: linkedin.com/in/naderkrad/.
+I'm relatively active on LinkedIn: linkedin.com/in/naderkrad/.
 You can connect with me there to stay informed of my activities, and also contact me within the platform.

 You can also contact me via my email address: me@nader.pm